alphahunter15/Self_Work_Ciphers/README.md

 # Credits
 My Uncle David, who taught me my first line of code and helped immensely with advising me on how to look professional.

-My parents, who provided their non-computing background, allowed me to make the system more understandable.
+My parents, who provided their non-computing background, allowing me to make the system more understandable.

 My sister, who helped me debug my program and gave me many words of encouragement.